-any, new habits.80 Yet there was an ethnic dimension to this peasant culture which was to feed into nationalist sentiment.
+any, new habits.
+Yet there was an ethnic dimension to this peasant culture which was to feed into nationalist sentiment.
 Describing Serb society in the earlier nineteenth century Vuk Karadzić vividly makes the point that:

 "among the Serbian people there are no people other than peasants.
-Those few backers, gunsmiths and coppersmiths, are called townspeople.
+Those few Serbs who do live in towns, such as tradesmen, craftsmen, mostly furriers, tailors, backers, gunsmiths and coppersmiths, are called townspeople.
 Since they dress as Turks and live according to Turkish customs...not only can they not be counted among the